2008 United States House of Representatives elections in Minnesota: Nominee

-This district spans the width of the entire southern metro area and contains all of Carver, Scott, Le Sueur, Goodhue and Rice Counties and most of Dakota County.
-Republican John Kline held on to the second district seat in 2006, defeating DFL challenger, former FBI agent, Coleen Rowley.
-The district leans Republican with a CPVI of R+3, and Kline's unwavering support for Bush and the Iraq War did not make him too vulnerable to a challenger in 2008.
+Democratic primary

 On October 4, 2007, Iraq War veteran Steve Sarvi announced he would challenge Kline for the seat.
-His experience also includes being mayor of Watertown, Minnesota and city administrator for Victoria, Minnesota.
+His experience also included being mayor of Watertown, Minnesota and city administrator for Victoria, Minnesota.
 He believed that a change in U.S. policy in Iraq was needed.
 On May 3, Sarvi was endorsed by the 2nd District DFL party.
-Sarvi was also endorsed by the Independence Party of Minnesota.
-CQ Politics forecast the race as 'Republican Favored'.
-Kline won the 2008 race, garnering 57.3% of the vote.
+He was also endorsed by the Independence Party of Minnesota.